RegiMaria/RegiMaria/README.md

    ✅ Python

-   ✅ Django/ Flask

    ✅ SQL  ✅ Oracle ✅ PostgreSQL

    ✅ MongoDB

-   ✅ HTML
+   ✅ Relational and Dimensional Database Theory

-   ✅ CSS
+   ✅ Apache Spark

-   ✅ Javascript
+   ✅ Apache Airflow

+   ✅ Data architecture on AWS (S3, Redshift, Glue, Lambda)

 - 👀I've an interest in:
--
-   ✅ Selenium

-   ✅ Web scraping

-   ✅ SQL ✅ PostgreSQL ✅ Oracle

-   ✅ ETL
+ ✅ Pursuing a career as a Data Engineer.

-   ✅ EDA
+ ✅ Databricks